-Delicious shrimp, lots of fresh vegetables, coconut milk, and red curry paste come together for a delicious, nutritious bowl of homemade Thai Coconut Shrimp Soup.
-Warming, comforting soup ready in 30 minutes!
+Delicious shrimp, lots of fresh vegetables, canned coconut milk, and red curry paste come together for an absolutely delicious bowl of homemade Thai Coconut Shrimp Soup.
+This warming, comforting soup is ready to eat in just 30 minutes!
 Makes 4 servings.

 Why This Recipe Works